workflowr/workflowr/README.md

 code in [R](http://cran.r-project.org) and be familiar with [R Markdown](http://r4ds.had.co.nz/r-markdown.html).
-A [basic understanding of git](https://doi.org/10.1371/journal.pcbi.1004668) is not required, but helpful.
+A [basic understanding of git](https://doi.org/10.1371/journal.pcbi.1004668) as well as the [UNIX command line](https://swcarpentry.github.io/shell-novice) is not essential, but helpful.

 Here is a minimal set of steps to get you started with `workflowr`.
 If you are already using R and git, you may be able to skip some of these